GeorgeSteshenko/mern-stack-basics/README.md

 ## Available Scripts

-To run the backend separatly run:
+To run the backend separatly:

 ### `npm run backend-install`